aplteam/MarkAPL/MarkAPL_CheatSheet.md

 ## Inject parameters

-You can inject key/value pairs representing parameters into a Markdown document with this syntax:
+With this syntax you can inject key/value pairs into a Markdown document representing parameters:

 ~~~
 [parm]:toc=1 2 3